 Blind dates can be awkward, but sometimes the uncertainty is worth it.
-Former Daily Show host Jon Stewart found that out when he was set up with veterinary technician Tracey McShane (now Stewart), with whom he'd go on to marry (proposing via New York Times crossword puzzle) and have two children.
+Former Daily Show host Jon Stewart found that out when he was set up with veterinary technician Tracey McShane (now Stewart), who he'd go on to marry (proposing via New York Times crossword puzzle) and have two children.
 An animal activist, Tracey runs an animal preserve in upstate New York and wrote the book Do Unto Animals: A Friendly Guide to How Animals Live, and How We Can Make Their Lives Better.

 Wanda Sykes and Alex Niedbalski

 The love story of comedian and writer Wanda Sykes and her wife, Alex Niedbalski, sounds a little bit like destiny.
 Sykes first spotted her future partner on a ferry and took notice.
 Soon after, a friend introduced her to a French woman who could help Sykes find the right granite countertops for her kitchen remodel: Niedbalski.
 The pair got married in 2008, and Sykes came out to the public just one month later.
 Together, they have 11-year-old twins.

 Joe Jonas married Game of Thrones star Sophie Turner, and Nick Jonas calls international star Priyanka Chopra his spouse, which sets Kevin Jonas apart from his younger brothers and bandmates.
 He was the first to walk down the aisle, wedding hairdresser Danielle Deleasa in 2009.
 Of course, bagging a Jonas Brother made the Jersey girl instantly recognizable, and she'd eventually give up her anonymity entirely by costarring with Kevin in the reality series, Married to Jonas.